 With her voice beginning to tremble, Andrea fumed, “I found out that my father was telling people behind my back how disappointed he was in me.
 He stated flat out that he had failed the Lord because I was in love with a woman.
 He constantly prayed that God would forgive him.
 He was convinced it was somehow his fault that I ended up ‘living in sin’.

 “By then, we had almost no contact with each other, and on the rare occasions when I did get to see him, he refused to speak to me.
 He would only say that I was a lost soul, and he was praying for God to make me ‘normal’.
-But it turned out, he not only had his entire church praying for me, my dad had gone out of his way to inform the entire community that, in his opinion, I had strayed from ‘the will of God’.”
+But it turned out, he not only had his entire church praying for me, but my dad had also gone out of his way to inform the entire community that, in his opinion, I had strayed from ‘the will of God’.”

 Pausing to let her anger subside, Andrea could not conceal the rawness of her pain.
 “It hurts so bad to know my father is ashamed of me.”